During the fall of 2004, Patrick O’Neill began having episodes where he would get weak and dizzy, and his vision would blur.

 Narcolepsy is caused when the patients’ sleep cycle is fragmented, and they get REM sleep when they’re awake, says Dr. Baqhar Mohideen, medical director for the Porter Regional Hospital Center for Sleep Medicine and a diplomat of the American Board of Sleep Medicine.

+Living with narcolepsy is not easy.
 In addition to the attacks of cataplexy, narcoleptics also have sudden attacks of excessive daytime sleepiness.
 They also might have sleep paralysis or have attacks of hallucinations upon wakening, says Dr. Andrea DeLeo, the medical director of the Stroke Program at St. Catherine’s Hospital, the medical director of rehab at St. Catherine’s Hospital and the co-director of the Deep Brain Stimulation Program at Munster Community Hospital.

 The fragmented REM sleep seems to be caused by low levels of hypocretin, also called orexin, in the hypothalamus, although the cause for the low levels are still unclear.